Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Craig’s findings from research: Teaching in small steps

-It turns out that there is a lot of research that shows that teaching is much more effective when the teacher explicitly explains material in small, carefully thought out steps, giving children lots of opportunity to practise before going onto the next small step.
+It turns out that there is a lot of research that shows that teaching is much more effective when the teacher explicitly explains material in small, carefully thought out steps, giving children lots of opportunity to practise specific skills before going onto the next small step.

 This is particularly true in the early knowledge acquisition phase of learning.
 Rosenshine’s ‘Principles of Instruction’, (2012) gives us a list of research-based principles from cognitive science, together with practical strategies for how to implement these in the classroom.